puppetlabs/puppetlabs-firewall/README.markdown

 * `socket`: The ability to match open sockets.

 * `state_match`: The ability to match stateful firewall states.

+* `string_matching`: The ability to match a given string by using some pattern matching strategy.

 * `tcp_flags`: The ability to match on particular TCP flag settings.